Raspberries deliver bumper summer berry harvests from just a few canes in a small garden and are easy for new gardeners to grow.

 They are also a super useful addition to a fruit & vegetable garden as they will grow happily against a shady fence or wall and can be grown in pots and containers.

 In this post I’m sharing everything I have learned from growing raspberries for 10 years in a small London garden including :

-- How to prune raspberries
+- How many raspberry canes to plant

 - How much space raspberries need

 - Harvesting & storing raspberries